Connecting to a database in a MySQL® cluster

 Current master

-always points to the current cluster master host.
+format always points to the current master host in the cluster.
 You can get the cluster ID with a list of clusters in the folder.

 When connecting to this FQDN, both read and write operations are allowed.